This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 Filing Your Motion

-You can complete the motion using the Do-It-Yourself Motion to Set Aside Default (Consumer Debt).
+You can complete the motion using our Do-It-Yourself Motion to Set Aside Default (Consumer Debt) tool.
 After you complete the motion, you need to file it in the court and serve it on your creditor.
 When you file the motion, you will also need to schedule a hearing for it.
-See the instructions for filing your motion in the Setting Aside a Default in a Collection Case Toolkit to learn how to file the motion, serve it and schedule a hearing on it.
+See the instructions for filing your motion in Setting Aside a Default or Default Judgment in a Debt Collection Case to learn how to file the motion, serve it and schedule a hearing on it.

 Going to Court